maarcotulio/AnkiAdd2.0/README.md

 # AnkiAdd 2.0

 Automate the process of adding flashcards for English learners in Anki.
 For now, this project only gives English definitions and examples.
+If you want to use this project in you google extension check [AnkiAdd2.0_Extension](https://github.com/maarcotulio/AnkiAdd2.0_Extension) for more information about it.

 ## Run Locally